oscal-compass/community/proposals/threat-model/oscal-threat-model-README.md

 2.3.2 [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/)

-The Threat Modeling Manifesto is aligned with an Agile Manfiesto philosophy.
+The Threat Modeling Manifesto is aligned with an Agile Manifesto philosophy.

 ```
 "The Manifesto contains ideas, but is not a how-to, and is methodology-agnostic."